Hayles Abbey Halt

 Although there is no car parking at Hayles Abbey, it is an ideal starting or finishing point for walkers or cyclists (we can carry a limited number of bicycles on our trains), being close to the Cotswold Way.

 Please note: At present, steam and diesel locomotive hauled trains will not stop at Hayles Abbey Halt.
 Passengers wishing to join the train at the station will need to face the oncoming diesel railcar and extend their arm horizontally to signal to the driver to stop the train.
 Those wishing to board at another station and alight at Hayles Abbey Halt will need to inform the guard of the diesel railcar when they join the train.
 Passengers need to be in one of the front two carriages to alight.
 For information about when trains can stop, click here to see our Calendar and Timetables.
+For more information on our newst station click here.

 The GWR is shown on the standard Google maps.